 If you book via our website, we will communicate with you by e-mail.
 You must accordingly check your e-mails on a regular basis.
 We may also contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail.
 Certain documents may need to be sent by post.
 References in these conditions to “send” and “in writing” or similar include communication by e-mail.
 You should contact us by e-mail if you need to do so for any of the reasons mentioned in these booking conditions (for example, to request an amendment).
 All e-mails should be sent to email@example.com

 The balance of all monies due, including any surcharges applicable at that time, must be received by the Company or their authorised travel agent not later than 90 days before the start of your tour.
 For certain tours, full payment must be received at an earlier stage before the start of your tour.
 You will be advised at the time of booking when this is the case.
 In the case of non-payment of the balance by the due date, the Company reserves the right to treat your booking as cancelled and cancellation charges will apply.
 For flight inclusive bookings, all monies paid to any authorised travel agent of ours for your holiday with us will be held on behalf of and for the benefit of the Trustees of the Air Travel Trust subject to the travel agent’s obligation to pay such monies to us in accordance with our trading terms unless we fail.
 In the unlikely event of our financial failure, all monies then held by the travel agent or subsequently paid by you to the travel agent will be held by the agent on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation on the agent to pay such monies to us.
 For holidays which do not include flights arranged by us, all monies paid to an authorised travel agent will be held on our behalf.
 You can pay the deposit and full amount by cheque, credit or debit card.
 We accept Visa, Mastercard, Maestro/Solo.
-A credit card fee is not payable for the deposit payment and insurance.
-However a 2% fee is payable (£2 per £100) if your final balance (or the full amount) is paid to The Flash Pack by credit card.
-We reserve the right to increase this charge if the card issuer’s charges to us increase.
-We will advise you if this happens before taking any payment by credit card.
-This fee does not apply if payment is made by Maestro/Solo debit cards.
+Credit card fees do not apply for any payments.

 b) If a client is unable to travel, in circumstances which the Company considers reasonable, the booking or that client’s place on the booking may be transferred to another suitable person (introduced by you).
-However the tour arrangements must remain the same as originally booked.
-If a transfer can be made, an administration charge of £40 per person transferring his/her place if the Company is advised up to your balance due date or £100 per person if advised after your balance due date, together with any costs or charges incurred by us or incurred or imposed by any supplier(s) in making the transfer must be paid before the transfer can be made.
-Any overdue balance payment must also be received.
+However, the tour arrangements must remain the same as originally booked.
+If a transfer can be made, an administration charge of £70 per person transferring his/her place if the Company is advised up to your balance due date, after your balance due date it is not possible to transfer a client’s place to another suitable person.
 For flight inclusive bookings, you must pay the charges levied by the airline concerned.
 As most airlines do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of the flight / an alternative flight.